brmson/dataset-sts/tools/README.md

   * **anssel_tuning.py** tunes the model parameters using random search

+  * **anssel_fineval.py** evaluates the model N times on all sets, producing statistical measurements suitable for publication

   * **anssel-visual.ipynb** showcases IPython/Jupyter notebook for model
     development and visualizing attention models using a token heatmap